 Before sipping, stir it all together until you get a smooth, creamy iced coffee, then use a straw to slurp away!

 Unfortunately, instant coffee is generally the lowest quality coffee out there, as it's essentially made of leftovers that are ground and dried.
 I often use it when cooking and baking as it tends to deepen flavors like chocolate or chilis (check out these brownies by the way) but I typically wouldn't make my morning drink with instant coffee.
 That being said, this is Dalgona Coffee surprisingly good if you think of it as more of a treat than quality artisan drink.

-If you’re thinking, “No big deal, Morgan, I’ll just make it with regular coffee grounds!” just pump the breaks for one second.
+If you're thinking, "No big deal, Morgan, I'll just make it with regular ground coffee!" just pump the breaks for one second.

 Instant coffee provides the foaming agent here.

 This is due to a couple of reasons:

 First of all, instant coffee is water-soluble, which means that it's creating a more viscous liquid that can trap air.

 Secondly, roasted coffee beans contain a lot of oils.
 Instant coffee often contains emulsifiers to prevent those oils from separating out and going clumpy.
 Those emulsifiers will encourage further whipping.